- •

 Fastest ferry from Alicudi to Vulcano

-The fastest ferry from Alicudi to Vulcano is , operated by Liberty Lines, which takes just 1h 45min.
+The fastest ferry from Alicudi to Vulcano is NAME OF VESSEL TO BE ANNOUNCED, operated by Liberty Lines, which takes just 1h 50min.

 Can you do a day trip from Alicudi to Vulcano?